publiclab/Leaflet.DistortableImage/.github/pull_request_template.md

 * [ ] PR is descriptively titled 📑 and links the original issue above 🔗
 * [ ] tests pass -- look for a green checkbox ✔️ a few minutes after opening your PR -- or run tests locally with `grunt`
 * [ ] code is in uniquely-named feature branch and has no merge conflicts 📁
-* [ ] screenshots/GIFs are attached 📎 in case of UI updation
+* [ ] screenshots/GIFs are attached 📎 in case of UI updates
 * [ ] @mention the original creator of the issue in a comment below for help or for a review

 > We're happy to help you get this ready -- don't be afraid to ask for help, and **don't be discouraged** if your tests fail at first!